andreluizbvs/InsPLAD/README.md

 You can download the dataset [**here**](https://drive.google.com/drive/folders/1psHiRyl7501YolnCcB8k55rTuAUcR9Ak?usp=drive_link) (Google Drive).
 Labels, when applicable, are in the zip files.

-**THREE datasets in one**.
+**Three datasets in one**.
 In the link above, you will find three zip files:

 - ```InsPLAD-det.zip``` is an **Object Detection** dataset for Asset detection
 - InsPLAD-fault folder: